Megan Thee Stallion Goes Bold With Blue Hair For Her Birthday

 Megan Thee Stallion showed off her bright blue birthday look from all angles.
-On Friday, February 14, the “Hot Girl Summer” rapper took to Instagram to celebrate her February 15 birthday and show off her sapphire look for the occasion.
+On Friday, February 14, the “Hot Girl Summer” rapper took to Instagram to celebrate her February 15 birthday and showed off her sapphire look for the occasion.

 In the first of three photos, Megan stared at the camera seductively, her thick eyelashes curling up to her brow bone as she looked up.
-She wore her cobalt hair up in two voluminous buns, with two wavy pieces hanging down in front that framed her face.
+She wore her cobalt hair up in two voluminous buns, with two wavy pieces hanging down in front to frame her face.

 She paired her bold locks with a matching blue fur jacket, which she held tightly to her chest.
 Under the coat, she wore a white shirt emblazoned with a metallic design.